RamyaP99/Elevate-Labs_Task5/README.md

 #### Correlation Highlights

-Heatmap: Used to quantify correlations between numerical features (Age, Fare, SibSp, Parch, FamilySize, Pclass, Survived), providing a concise summary of linear relationships.
+Heatmap: Used to quantify correlations between numerical features (Age, Fare, SibSp, Parch, Pclass, Survived), providing a concise summary of linear relationships.
 For example, it confirms the negative correlation between Pclass and Fare.

               Pair	                 Correlation
               Pclass vs Fare	  -0.55